Italy Heaven: Plan your dream holiday in Italy

 The programme is very good quality, and the Festival attracts big names from the arts world.
 The Festival includes opera, classical and modern music, ballet and modern dance, visual arts and cinema.
 Venues include the scenic piazza in front of the Duomo, where the opening and closing concerts take place, the Roman Theatre and an assortment of churches, theatres and palazzi.

-Ticket prices are very high for the best seats at the major performances, which can cost up to €200.
-However, much cheaper tickets are available for most events, and last minute standing places for the big concerts are another affordable option.
+Ticket prices are very high for the best seats at the major performances, which can cost as much as €200.
+However, much cheaper tickets are available for most events, including standing places for some of the big concerts.
+Tickets are available online in advance (check for special early-bird offers) and from a box office in the town.

 Spoleto Travel Information